pyglet/pyglet/doc/programming_guide/event_chains.rst

 :py:func:`~pyglet.clock.race` resumes when the first child chain completes.
 It returns ``(index, result)``, where ``index`` is the winning child position.
 The remaining children are stopped.

+If a race child stops independently before there is a winner, the other children are stopped and the parent receives :py:exc:`~pyglet.clock.ChainStopped`.
+As with a directly yielded child, the parent may catch the signal; otherwise it stops.

 :py:func:`~pyglet.clock.timeout` is a small chain that completes after a delay.
 It is most useful when combined with ``race`` to bound how long a flow can wait